-The main modules of the Roadmap are categorized into three sections, and it is best to take them in order.
-The modules in Section A are designed to help you scope your project, its vision, and its sustainability goals.
+The modules of the Roadmap are categorized into three sections, and it is best to take them in order.
+Section A is designed to help you scope your project, its vision, and its sustainability goals.
 Section B provides templates for documenting your staff and your technologies, including their sources of funding.
 Taking your work in Sections A & B into account, Section C then helps you create a list of concrete sustainability actions to be taken.

 Section A: Project Survey